Signature reunion events are highlighted in green.

 Student Union, Campus Life, and Sorority and Fraternity Life Reception

-Meet current students and Campus Life staff and hear about social life on campus.
-Share your memories together with the Campus Life team.
+Meet with current students and Campus Life staff members to hear about social life on campus, and share your memories with the Campus Life team.

 3-4 P.m.